Charges upgraded for student who allegedly beat disabled teacher for social media fame

 COVINGTON - A high school student who was arrested earlier this month after she was caught on video viciously attacking her 64-year-old teacher as part of a social media challenge is now facing more severe charges.

 WWL-TV reports Covington High School student Larrianna Jackson, 18, now faces charges of second-degree battery and cruelty to the infirmed.
+Those charges carry with them a sentence of up to 10 years in prison if Jackson is convicted.

 Police arrested Jackson after video of the incident, which happened inside a classroom, was posted online.
 In that video, Jackson was seen pummeling the physically disabled school employee and knocking her to the ground.